goloobab/team-profile-generator/README.md

 ---

-## Getting Started
+## Technologies required

-This Challenge will combine many of the skills we've covered so far.
-In addition to the User Story and Acceptance Criteria, we’ve provided some guidelines to help get started.
+*  [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.

-Your application should use [Jest](https://www.npmjs.com/package/jest) for running the unit tests and [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user.
 The application will be invoked by using the following command:

 ```bash
 node index.js